Turbo Takeaways

 Complete Form 1040-X

-Once you have your documents ready, download Form 1040-X from the IRS website.
+Once your documents are ready, download Form 1040-X from the IRS website.
 Fill out the form with your personal information, details of your changes, and an explanation for them.

-The form has three columns for details of your changes:
+The form has three columns for details about your changes:

 - Column A: Information on your original return